alfredoperez/website-posts/cm0pcu6t9000609l5eswy2ase.md

 ## Creating tests

-Adding documentation was easy enough and can be done with any AI tool.
-However, we discovered the Prompt library and that JetBrains AI tool is context-aware.
-Moving on to my next task, I needed to add some unit tests.
-To my surprise, there is also a prompt to generate unit tests.
-This time, I decided to modify the prompt to specify how I want the test structure and which testing tools I use.
+Adding documentation is straightforward and can be accomplished with any AI tool; the Prompt library and JetBrains AI tool prove to be context-aware.

-Here is how the prompt ended up:
+Moving on to the next task, adding unit tests becomes essential, and to everyone’s surprise, there is also a prompt available to generate them.
+This time, I also customized the prompt to specify the desired test structure and the testing tools in use.
+Here’s how the prompt ended up:

 ```markdown
 - Try to avoid brackets in arrow functions